 Russian journalist Anna Politkovskya, and was in the site specific

 one woman show, OH MY SWEET LAND written & directed by

 Amir Nizar Zuabi, also a NYTimes Critic's Pick, both produced

 Nadine played the title role in Huntington Theatre's new adaptation of Federico Garcia Lorca's YERMA.
 She also originated the role of Laila in the World Premiere adaptation of Khaled Hosseini's novel

-A THOUSAND SPLENDID SUNS at The Old Globe in San Diego, and the American Conservatory Theatre in San Francisco, for which she won an SF Theatre Critics Circle Award (Best Principal Actress).
-She also appeared as the title role in the world premiere of SALOMÉ, written and directed by Yaël Farber, at the Shakespeare Theatre Co in Washington, DC.
-The show won seven 2016 Helen Hayes awards, including Best Play.
+A THOUSAND SPLENDID SUNS at the American Conservatory Theatre in San Francisco, for which she won an SF Theatre Critics Circle Award (Best Principal Actress), and returned to the role at The Old Globe in San Diego.
+She also appeared as the title role in the world premiere of SALOMÉ, written and directed by Yaël Farber, at the Shakespeare Theatre Company in Washington, DC.
+The show went on to win seven Helen Hayes awards, including Best Play.